IMPORTANT: Version 6.6 of Elasticsearch has passed its maintenance date.

-You can configure the Elastic Stack security features to support Kerberos V5 authentication, an industry standard protocol to authenticate users in Elasticsearch.
+You can configure X-Pack security to support Kerberos V5 authentication, an industry standard protocol to authenticate users in Elasticsearch.

-You cannot use the Kerberos realm to authenticate on the transport network layer.
+You cannot use the Kerberos realm to authenticate users in Kibana and on the transport network layer.

 There are a few terms and concepts that you’ll encounter when you’re setting up Kerberos realms: